Directed by: Peter Jackson || Produced by: Peter Jackson, Barrie M. Osborne, Fran Walsh, Mark Ordesky, Tim Sanders

 The Lord of the Rings is a magnificent artistic success on film every bit as much as Tolkein’s original work was in literature.
 Its visuals alone are proof of that.
-While audiences will always tend to be the most guarded with the stories that come first, the fact of the matter is that appreciators of art need to come to grips with the concept that every work of art starts afresh with clean slate.
+While audiences will always tend to be the most guarded with respect to the stories that come first, appreciators of art need to come to grips with the concept that every work of art starts afresh with clean slate.
 Every interpretation of a narrative has equal opportunity to fail or surpass the versions that came before it, and to deny this reality is to admit to some form of “art-prejudice.”
-The fact that Fran Walsh, Philipa Boyens, and director Peter Jackson were able to analyze, break down, replicate, and yet also reinterpret and re-envision a story of the depth of the Lord of the Rings as a motion picture is astounding.
+The fact that Fran Walsh, Philipa Boyens, and director Peter Jackson were able to analyze, break down, replicate, and also reinterpret a story as vast and complicated as The Lord of the Rings as a motion picture is astounding.

-LOTR is most recognizable for its massive and expertly planned battle sequences, but as is always the case, the best and most important parts of an epic franchise are the quieter moments of character growth and bonds that are formed over the course of the whole story.
+LOTR is most recognizable for its massive and expertly planned battle sequences, but as is often the case, the best and most important parts of an epic franchise are the quieter moments of character growth and bonds that are formed over the course of the whole story.
 Not only does every character grow and change like real people, but the ways they interact, the haunting, beautiful monologues and the infinitely quotable dialogue gives each role, both minor and major, something important to do and the chance to contribute something meaningful to the fantasy narrative.
 Everybody has a part to play here, and everyone performs at the top of their game.